jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

 enable the formgrader and Create Assignment extensions for this grader account (see :doc:`/user_guide/installation`).

-This table should clarify where to enable which extension when you have separate services for the formgraders.
+This table should clarify which extension to enable when you have separate services for the formgraders.

 .. list-table::
    :widths: 33 33 33 33